Wan Rosdy Wan Ismail

-Wan Rosdy bin Wan Ismail (وان رسدي بن وان إسماعيل; born 1 October 1958) is a Malaysian politician who has served as the 14th Menteri Besar of Pahang since May 2018 and Member of the Pahang State Legislative Assembly (MLA) for Jelai since March 2004.
+Wan Rosdy bin Wan Ismail (وان رسدي بن وان إسماعيل) is a Malaysian politician who has served as the 14th Menteri Besar of Pahang since May 2018 and Member of the Pahang State Legislative Assembly (MLA) for Jelai since March 2004.
 He served as Member of the Pahang State Executive Council (EXCO) from March 2008 to May 2018.
 He is a member and State Chairman of Pahang of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
 He has also served as one of the Vice Presidents of UMNO since March 2023.

 Early life and education

-Wan Rosdy was born on 1 October 1958 at Kampung Tanjung Gahai, Kuala Lipis, Pahang, Malaya (now Malaysia).
+Wan Rosdy was born at Kampung Tanjung Gahai, Kuala Lipis, Pahang, Malaya (now Malaysia).
 He received his early education at the Clifford Primary School (1965), Sekolah Menengah Clifford and Sekolah Menengah Mahmud Raub.
 He then pursuing a Diploma in Commerce at the Institut Teknologi Mara (ITM).
 He then pursued his Bachelor of Arts (BA) degree in Social Science (Political Science) at Universiti Sains Malaysia (USM).